davidfcarr/rsvpmaker/README.txt

 = 8.6.8 =

 * If timezone conversions are active, they're now displayed automatically if the user's timezone is diff from event local time
-* User can switch to display timezones other than ones reported by con
+* User can switch to display timezones other than ones reported by JavaScript

 = 8.6.7 =